tfcbandgeek/essential-launcher/README.md

 ## Features

-- Small:
-    - <30 KB APK size (without [Minify](http://developer.android.com/tools/help/proguard.html))
+- Small: <30 KB APK size
-    - <150 KB application size on a device
 - App drawer to launch, uninstall, and show information about that app.
-- Home screen with ability to add a widget.
+- Home screen with ability to add a widget or show nothing.
 - Dock with four frequently used applications.
+- Pin applications to dock.
 - Transparent background.
 - LTR as well as RTL support.
 - Accessibility enabled.